pyinstaller/pyinstaller/doc/source/Manual.rst

 build the app with the ``-v`` flag (`Getting Python's Verbose Imports`_ above) and run it.

-Once you know what they are, you add the needed modules to the bundle using the ``--hidden-import=`` command option, or by editing the spec file, or with a hook file (see `Using Hook Files`_ below).
+Once you know what modules are needed, you add the needed modules to the bundle using the ``--hidden-import=`` command option, or by editing the spec file, or with a hook file (see `Using Hook Files`_ below).